Students and Advisors

 In order to remain in compliance with the Communication Requirement you must pass one CI-H by the end of your first year, two CI subjects by the end of your second year, three CI subjects by the end of your third year and four CI subjects by graduation.
 Exceptions to this pacing including transfer students and students completing a double major, are addressed below.

 MIT's writing placement test, the Freshman Essay Evaluation (FEE), determines what type of CI-H you must take during your first year.
 Students who scored a 5 on either of the Advanced Placement English Tests are exempt from the FEE, equivalent to a "CI-H/CI-HW Required " on the FEE.
 If you earned a score of 5 on either of these AP tests, request that the Educational Testing Service submit your AP scores to MIT.
-Beginning with students entering in Fall 2012, those who scored a 7 on the English A or B Higher-Level International Baccalaureate (IB) exam will also be exempt from the FEE.
-If you earned a 7 on either of these IB exams, please email email@example.com and firstname.lastname@example.org to verify your placement.
+Students who scored a 7 on the English A or B Higher-Level International Baccalaureate (IB) exam will also be exempt from the FEE.
+If you earned a 7 on either of these IB exams, please email firstname.lastname@example.org and email@example.com to verify your placement.

 The FEE is administered online twice during the summer, once in June and once in July.
 A complete description of the FEE, including how to register, is available online.

-If you cannot take the online FEE, you must take a paper-and-pencil makeup version during Orientation.
+If you cannot take the online FEE, you must take a paper-and-pencil Make-up exam during Orientation.
 If English is not one of your primary languages, and you did not take the online FEE, you should take the English Diagnostic Review (EDR) test during Orientation.
-The EDR is offered at the same time as the makeup FEE and includes the same essay topics.
+The EDR is offered at the same time as the Make-up FEE and includes the same essay topics.

 Choosing an appropriate CI-H